 Agile or Waterfall, whatever metrics or report templates you use, you are trying to report on this one super-metric.
 Remember – as long as your reports provide a visible and clear answer to this question, you will have done your job.
 All else is either exceptional or supporting information, or just plain background noise.

-“Almost all the Agile reports above can be set up once, and generated on demand in a matter of seconds or minutes.”
+“Almost all the Agile or scrum reports above can be set up once, and generated on demand in a matter of seconds or minutes.”

 And Finally, the Good News

-You don’t need to spend hours and days creating Agile reports.
+You don’t need to spend hours and days for agile reporting.
 Depending on the level of tooling employed by your team, almost all the Agile reports I’ve outlined above can be set up once, and generated on demand in a matter of seconds or minutes.
 If you then need to export/copy to a presentation-worthy PowerPoint or PDF template, that’s simple too.

 Take time early on in your project to establish the metrics you need to report on.
 And take the pain to set up the right Agile dashboards that capture these metrics effectively.
 From there, it’s just child’s play.